BRUCE B. DOWNS BLVD.

 along with wife Nancy Dixon Coller and their five

-children were the first civilian settlers in the wilderness
+children were the first civilian settler families in the wilderness

 that would become Tampa at Ft.
 Brooke.
 By 1829, Levi